 The Armstrong Law Firm has obtained substantial recoveries for sexual harassment.
 To protect our clients in the evolving workplace of the 21st century, we work hard to keep up with changes in the law and legal precedents, including cases involving electronic and online sexual harassment.

 Have you been sexually harassed by a co-worker, supervisor or employer via Facebook, Internet chat room, cellphone or other social media?
 We vigorously represent employees across the Bay Area in lawsuits for damages.
-Contact us today for a free initial consultation.
+Contact our San Francisco online workplace sexual harassment attorney today for a consultation.

 Work-Related Online Sexual Harassment: